Table of Contents

 Important

-By default, after startup, before the first Block is located, the active of the entire MegaBlocks and its child nodes is false, and the content will not be displayed.
+By default, after startup and before the first Block is localized, the entire MegaBlocks and its child nodes have active set to false, so content remains hidden.

-If you want to change the related behavior or have more flexible control over the active behavior, you can refer to BlockRootController component reference and BlockController component reference.
+To modify this behavior or implement custom active state control, refer to BlockRootController component reference and BlockController component reference.